Pancoast tumor: Epidemiology

-The Pancoast tumor is one of the more rare forms of lung cancer, only accounting for about 3-5% of lung cancer cases, with lung cancer in general being the second most common type of cancer occurring worldwide.
+The Pancoast tumor is one of the rarer forms of lung cancer, only accounting for about 3–5% of lung cancer cases, with lung cancer in general being the second most common type of cancer occurring worldwide.

-Like most other lung cancers, Pancoast tumors are more often seen in men and older people, with the average age of diagnosis being between 60–70 years old.
+Like most other lung cancers, Pancoast tumors are more often seen in men and older people, with the average age of diagnosis being between 60 and 70 years old.

 Signs and symptoms

 Aside from constitutional symptoms of cancer such as malaise, fever, weight loss and fatigue, most common initial presentation of a Pancoast tumor is that of shoulder pain and upper back pain, present in up to 96% of patients.
 Typical lung cancer-related pulmonary symptoms, such as shortness of breath, cough and hemoptysis, are often uncommon during the early stages of the disease due to the tumor's peripheral location in the lung.

 Typically, other presentations are due to the effects of extension of the tumor into nearby structures, such as ribs, vasculature, and nerves.
-The results of one of these invasions is the presentation of the Horner's syndrome, which can be seen in 15-50% of patients with severe cases when involvement of the paravertebral sympathetic chain and cervical ganglion occur.
+The results of one of these invasions is the presentation of the Horner's syndrome, which can be seen in 15–50% of patients with severe cases when involvement of the paravertebral sympathetic chain and cervical ganglion occur.
 A complete Horner's syndrome consists of ipsilateral miosis (constriction of the pupils), anhidrosis (lack of sweating), ptosis (drooping of the eyelid), and pseudo enophthalmos (as a result of the ptosis).
 In progressive cases, the brachial plexus is also affected, causing pain and weakness in the muscles of the arm and hand with a symptomatology typical of thoracic outlet syndrome.
 The tumor can also compress the recurrent laryngeal nerve and from this a hoarse voice and "bovine" (non-explosive) cough may occur.

 If obstruction of the superior vena cava by the Pancoast tumor occurs, a resulting mass effect called the superior vena cava syndrome occurs, resulting in facial swelling cyanosis and dilatation of the veins of the head and neck.
 This syndrome can be seen in 5-10% of patient cases.

 When the triad of an ipsilateral Horner's syndrome, shoulder/arm pain and weakness of the intrinsic hand muscles occurs, the presentation is called the Pancoast syndrome.
 This syndrome is due to involvement of brachial plexus roots and that of sympathetic fibers as they exit the cord at T1 and ascend to the superior cervical ganglion.